Skip to main content

 Native Range

 Bromus sterilis is native across Europe, from the British Isles and Scandinavia south to the Mediterranean, and east through the Caucasus, western Asia, and North Africa.
-Widely naturalised in temperate North America, Australia, and New Zealand.
+Widely naturalized in temperate North America, Australia, and New Zealand.

 Suggested Uses